"

 At the end of each chapter, we will analyze historical and fictional examples in order to illustrate and also to deepen the chapter’s points.

 For this chapter on the political sociological problematic of the individual, research the life of 16th century German priest Martin Luther and/or watch the film “Martin Luther” that fictionalizes his life.
-What political sociological analysis can be developed around this individual?
-Here are some dimensions that lend themselves to a rich analysis of this question.

-- Luther criticized and protested the Church as a believer and thereby risked excommunication.
+• Luther criticized and protested the Church as a believer and thereby risked excommunication.

-- How can Luther’s engagement with the doctrines of the church be understood in relation to Durkheim’s notion of externality and the coerciveness of social facts?
+• How can Luther’s engagement with the doctrines of the church be understood in relation to Durkheim’s notion of externality and the coerciveness of social facts?
 How can his practice be used as a paradigmatic example of problems of Durkheim’s sociology?

-- What’s the relationship between the individual and the technology of their time as expressed in the life/film of Martin Luther?
+• What is the relationship between the individual and the technology of their time as expressed in the life/film of Martin Luther?

-- The questions of historicity.
+• The questions of historicity.
 Following the footsteps of St Augustine (397-400/2006), Luther’s life demonstrates the importance of interiority, where a personal space becomes the womb of an idea, which then becomes a project intermixed with its context and interdependent on a network of socio-material relations.

-- This conception will later pave the way of one of the founding principles of modern political culture, namely, the freedom of expression.
+• This conception will later pave the way for one of the founding principles of modern political culture, namely, the freedom of expression.
 Related to freedom of expression are freedom of conscience and freedom of thought.
 With the articulation of the personality of thought, there is a movement from the divine origin of knowledge to the sanctity of personal freedom of thought.
 The proliferation of culture, political ideologies, and civil liberties are conditioned upon the fracture induced on the wall of collective dogma.

 Branching out through further reading